A CU Medicine provider.

 University of Colorado Denver (2018)

-I am interested in conditions that present with symptoms affecting both cognition and movement, such as Parkinson's disease dementia, dementia with Lewy bodies, and Alzheimer's disease with parkinsonism.
-I have fellowship training in both Movement Disorders and Behavioral Neurology, which has laid the foundation for these interests.
+I focus on conditions that affect both cognition and movement, primarily Parkinson's disease dementia and dementia with Lewy bodies.
+I have completed fellowship training in both Movement Disorders and Behavioral Neurology, which laid the foundation for this clinical and research focus.